CLARE-PALM-TREEs/Download_ERA5_data/README.md

 1. Create a CDS account from https://cds.climate.copernicus.eu/user/register and log in

-3. In your home directory on JASMIN, create a file called .cdsapirc by:
+3. In your home directory on JASMIN, create a file called .cdsapirc by emacs or vi:

    `emacs .cdsapirc`

+   or

+   `vi .cdsapirc`

-3. Add the lines below to your file:
+3. Add the lines below to your file (for vi press i first to allow text insert and then Esc key to stop editing):

     url: https://cds.climate.copernicus.eu/api/v2
     key: {uid}:{api-key}

-4. Save the file (Ctrl-c then Ctrl-s), then exit (Ctrl-x then Ctrl-c)
+4. Save the file Emacs: (Ctrl-c then Ctrl-s), then exit (Ctrl-x then Ctrl-c), vi: Make sure Esc has been pressed, then type :wq

 5. Install the Climate Data Store api: